CSR-Limited-Rwanda/guidelines/README.md

+Here's the improved and polished version of the document:

+---

 # Development Guidelines for Live Projects

 ## Introduction
-This document outlines mandatory guidelines that all team members must follow when working on our live projects.
-These guidelines ensure code quality, maintain security, and prevent potential issues in production.
+This document outlines mandatory guidelines for all team members working on live projects.
+Following these guidelines ensures code quality, maintains security, and prevents potential production issues.
+Adherence to these standards is crucial for delivering a seamless user experience and maintaining the integrity of our systems.

+---

 ## UI/UX Guidelines

 ### Design Consistency
-- Follow established design system and patterns
+- Follow the established design system and patterns.
-- Maintain consistent spacing and alignment
+- Maintain consistent spacing, alignment, and component styles.
-- Use approved color schemes and typography
+- Use approved color schemes and typography.
-- Ensure accessibility standards are met
+- Ensure compliance with accessibility standards (WCAG 2.1).
-- Document any new UI patterns
+- Document new UI patterns or components introduced.

 ### User Experience
-- Design for mobile-first approach
+- Design with a mobile-first approach in mind.
-- Consider loading states and transitions
+- Account for loading states, transitions, and feedback mechanisms.
-- Implement proper error states
+- Implement proper error states for user clarity.
-- Ensure responsive design across devices
+- Ensure responsive design across all screen sizes and devices.
-- Validate user flows before implementation
+- Validate user flows through prototyping and testing before implementation.

+---

 ## Frontend Guidelines

 ### Code Quality
-- Write clear, descriptive component names
+- Write clear and descriptive component names.
-- Keep components small and focused
+- Break components into small, focused, reusable units.
-- Remove console.logs and debuggers
+- Remove unnecessary `console.log` statements and debugging tools.
-- Follow existing code patterns
+- Follow existing code patterns and maintain a consistent code style.
-- Use proper TypeScript/PropTypes
+- Use proper TypeScript types or PropTypes for props validation.

 ### Performance
-- Optimize images before committing
+- Optimize images before committing to the codebase.
-- Implement proper code splitting
+- Implement code splitting and lazy loading where applicable.
-- Keep bundle sizes in check
+- Monitor and minimize bundle sizes to ensure fast load times.
-- Use proper caching strategies
+- Use proper caching strategies for assets and API responses.
-- Optimize rendering performance
+- Optimize rendering performance by reducing unnecessary re-renders.

 ### Testing
-- Write unit tests for components
+- Write unit tests for all components.
-- Test responsive breakpoints
+- Test responsive breakpoints and device compatibility.
-- Verify browser compatibility
+- Verify cross-browser compatibility.
-- Test error states and loading
+- Test error states, edge cases, and loading scenarios.
-- Check accessibility compliance
+- Check accessibility compliance using tools like Lighthouse or Axe.

+---

 ## Backend Guidelines

 ### Data Security
-- Never commit API keys or secrets
+- Never commit sensitive information like API keys, secrets, or credentials.
-- Use environment variables
+- Use environment variables to store sensitive data.
-- Implement proper data validation
+- Validate all incoming data rigorously.
-- Secure all API endpoints
+- Secure API endpoints with proper authentication and authorization mechanisms.
-- Follow authentication best practices
+- Follow industry best practices for securing data at rest and in transit.

 ### Database
-- Write safe database migrations
+- Write safe, reversible database migrations.
-- Back up data before migrations
+- Back up data before running any migrations.
-- Implement proper indexing
+- Implement proper indexing to optimize query performance.
-- Handle data relationships carefully
+- Handle data relationships carefully to maintain data integrity.
-- Document schema changes
+- Document all schema changes clearly.

 ### Testing Requirements
-- Write comprehensive unit tests for all services
+- Write comprehensive unit tests for all backend services.
-- Test all edge cases in business logic
+- Test edge cases in business logic.
-- Mock external services appropriately
+- Mock external dependencies in tests to isolate functionality.
-- Write integration tests for critical flows
+- Write integration tests for critical API flows.
-- Test database queries and migrations
+- Test database queries, migrations, and schema changes.
-- Cover error scenarios and exceptions
+- Cover error handling and exceptions extensively.
-- Test with different user permissions
+- Test with various user roles and permissions.
-- Verify API response formats
+- Validate API response formats and status codes.
-- Test pagination and filtering
+- Test pagination, filtering, and sorting mechanisms.
-- Ensure proper error handling coverage

 ### API Design
-- Follow REST/GraphQL conventions
+- Follow REST or GraphQL conventions consistently.
-- Implement proper error handling
+- Implement meaningful error messages and proper status codes.
-- Document all endpoints
+- Document all API endpoints with clear usage instructions.
-- Version APIs appropriately
+- Version APIs to ensure backward compatibility.
-- Implement rate limiting
+- Use rate limiting to prevent abuse of APIs.

+---

 ## API URL Structure

-The following is the standard structure for API endpoints:
-When access resources level api endpoint, you can use resource-id or resource-slug.
+When accessing resource-level API endpoints, use `resource-id` or `resource-slug`.

 ### Base Structure:
 `{app-name}/{feature}/{resource}/{resource-id}/{action}`

+### Examples:

-1. **Collection-level Endpoint:**
+1. **Collection-level Endpoint**:
-   **URL:** `app-name/feature/items/`
+   - **URL:** `app-name/feature/items/`
-   **Purpose:** Used for listing all items or creating a new item.
+   - **Purpose:** List or create items.
-   **Methods:**
+   - **Methods:**
      - `GET` — List all items.

-2. **Collection-level Endpoint:**
-   **URL:** `app-name/feature/items/new/`
-   **Purpose:** Used for creating a new item.
-   **Methods:**

      - `POST` — Create a new item.

-3. **Single Resource Endpoint:**
+2. **Single Resource Endpoint**:
-   **URL:** `app-name/feature/items/{item-id}/`
+   - **URL:** `app-name/feature/items/{item-id}/`
-   **Purpose:** Used for retrieving item by its ID.
+   - **Purpose:** Retrieve or delete an item by ID.
-   **Methods:**
+   - **Methods:**
      - `GET` — Retrieve the item.
-4. **Single Resource Endpoint:**
-   **URL:** `app-name/feature/items/{item-id}/delete/`
-   **Purpose:** Used for  deleting a specific item by its ID.
-   **Methods:**

      - `DELETE` — Delete the item.

-4. **Update Endpoint:**
+3. **Update Endpoint**:
-   **URL:** `app-name/feature/items/{item-id}/update/`
+   - **URL:** `app-name/feature/items/{item-id}/update/`
-   **Purpose:** Used for updating a specific item by its ID.
+   - **Purpose:** Update an item.
-   **Methods:**
+   - **Methods:**
      - `PUT` — Replace the entire resource.
      - `PATCH` — Partially update the resource.

-5. **Action-specific Endpoint (e.g., Delete, Archive):**
-   **URL:** `app-name/feature/items/{item-id}/delete/`
-   **Purpose:** Used for performing a specific action on an item, such as soft delete.
-   **Methods:**

-      - `POST` — Perform the action (e.g., soft delete).

-6. **Filtered or Nested Resources:**
+4. **Filtered or Nested Resources**:
    - **URL:** `app-name/feature/items/category/{category-id}/`
    - **URL:** `app-name/feature/items/status/{status}/`
-        **Purpose:** Retrieve items filtered by category or status.
+   - **Purpose:** Retrieve items filtered by category or status.
-        **Methods:**
+   - **Methods:**
      - `GET` — Retrieve filtered data.

-7. **Bulk Actions:**
+5. **Bulk Actions**:
-   **URL:** `app-name/feature/items/bulk-delete/`
+   - **URL:** `app-name/feature/items/bulk-delete/`
-   **Purpose:** Used for performing bulk operations on multiple resources.
+   - **Purpose:** Perform bulk operations.
-   **Methods:**
+   - **Methods:**
      - `POST` — Perform bulk actions (e.g., delete multiple items).

-8. **Search and Query Parameters:**
+6. **Search and Query Parameters**:
-   **URL:** `app-name/feature/items/?search=term&filter=value`
+   - **URL:** `app-name/feature/items/?search=term&filter=value`
-   **Purpose:** Retrieve items using search or filter criteria.
+   - **Purpose:** Search and filter items.
-   **Methods:**
+   - **Methods:**
      - `GET` — Retrieve filtered data.

-### Notes:

-- **Plural nouns** are used for resources (e.g., `items`, `categories`) for consistency.
-- **HTTP methods** imply the action (`POST`, `PUT`, `PATCH`, `DELETE`), except for specific actions like `/update/` or `/delete/`.
-- **Language specifics** in python, instead of (`resource-id` or `resource-slug`) you should use (`resource_id` or `resource_slug`).
-- **Preferences** based on teams and standard preferences, you can add ( a tailing slash `/`) at the end of the endpoint or not.
-But make sure it's consistent
-- Avoid including verbs in endpoints, except for special actions (e.g., `/update/`, `/delete/`).

 ---

 ## Common Guidelines

 ### Pull Request Process
-- Run ALL tests locally
+- Run all tests locally before submitting.
-- Keep PRs focused and small
+- Focus on keeping PRs small and focused.
-- Write clear PR descriptions
+- Write clear and concise PR descriptions.
-- Include necessary screenshots
+- Include relevant screenshots or test outputs.
-- Respond to reviews within 24 hours
+- Respond to code reviews within 24 hours.

 ### Version Control
-- Write clear commit messages
+- Write clear, descriptive commit messages.
-- Keep branches up to date
-- Don't commit node_modules
+- Regularly sync branches with the main branch.
+- Avoid committing unnecessary files (e.g., `node_modules`).
-- Create feature branches
+- Use feature branches for development.
-- Follow branching strategy
+- Follow the defined branching strategy.

 ### Documentation
-- Update README when needed
+- Keep the README updated.
-- Document environment variables
+- Document all environment variables and dependencies.
-- Add API documentation
+- Update API documentation with every change.
-- Document breaking changes
+- Record breaking changes and migration steps.
-- Keep docs up to date
+- Ensure documentation is up to date and clear.

+---

 ## Consequences of Not Following Guidelines

-Not following these guidelines can cause serious problems for our live projects, causing PRs to be rejected and creating delays and extra work for everyone.
-More importantly:
+Failure to follow these guidelines can cause serious issues, such as:

-- UI/UX violations can lead to inconsistent user experience and accessibility issues
+- **UI/UX violations** leading to inconsistent user experience or accessibility problems.
-- Frontend violations can cause performance problems and poor user experience
+- **Frontend violations** causing performance issues and a poor user experience.
-- Backend violations could lead to data loss or security vulnerabilities

-Read these guidelines every day before starting your work until they are engraved in your everyday strategy.
+- **Backend violations** resulting in data loss, security vulnerabilities, or downtime.

+These guidelines are in place to ensure high-quality deliverables.
+Please review them daily until they are second nature.

-For any questions or clarifications, please reach out to your team lead.
+For questions or clarifications, reach out to your team lead.

+---